 6b.
 He wrote the book last year.

-(We do not consider, if his writing belongs with the PRESENT or PAST.
-We have the notional ground and this makes our linguistic gravitation work.)
+(We do not consider if his writing belongs with the PRESENT or PAST.
+We have the notional ground about the time of the matter and this makes our linguistic gravitation work.)

 Classic grammar books might advise the Present Perfect in response to 6b: